EnergyCoin/energycoin/README.md

 EnergyCoin - ENRG

 EnergyCoin is a pure PoS coin which generates coins through PoS blocks.
 Except the first block where it generates the initial 101 million coins, no PoW mining will get any coins.
-The 1 billion coins will be distributed equally to 1000 individuals with 1 million coins each, all every person has to do is post it on our facebook, twitter or reddit page, and add a signature to btctalk profile.
+All every person has to do is post it on our facebook, twitter or reddit page, and add a signature to btctalk profile.
 Its easy and free!

 After distribution is over energycoin is  mineable by simply running your wallet.
 Thus a huge mining cost of hardware and millions of electricity costs are saved.